-Our vaccinations for both cats and dogs are available on a walk-in basis during normal operating hours, Monday through Friday from 9 a.m. to 5:30 p.m.
+Our vaccinations for both cats and dogs are available on a walk-in basis during normal operating hours.
+Appointments are strongly encouraged to reduce wait times.
 Please see below for a list of vaccinations.

-Due to COVID-19, we are not able to accept walk-ins.
-Please email us at [email protected] to schedule an appointment.
-Please note that you may experience a delay in response.
+At this time, we are not able to accept walk-ins for any non-vaccination services.
+Please call or email us at [email protected] to schedule an appointment.
+You may experience a delay in response.
 Thank you for your patience during these uncertain times.

 EFFECTIVE NOVEMBER 4, 2019

 If you're seeking any of our clinic services, please note that your pet must be up-to-date on their rabies vaccine.
 If you're not an existing clinic client with this record all ready on file, you will be required to present your pet's rabies certificate to the check-in staff prior to any services being provided.
 If your pet's rabies vaccine is expired, you will be required to add on a $17 rabies vaccine prior to the completion of original services requested.